National debt of Japan: Direct purchase of government bonds by Bank of Japan

 A policy was planned and enacted in which the national central bank would directly buy the national bonds.

 Economist Kazuhito Ikeo stated, "Quantitative easing and debt monetization are different from each other.
 We must not assume they are the same just because both involve the Bank of Japan buying government bonds.
-'Lending money' is clearly different from 'giving money', but we just see the money move from one place to another, and they look exactly the same in that aspect.
+'Lending money' is clearly different from 'giving money', but we just see the money move from one place to another, and they look exactly the same in that aspect."

 The Public Finance Act

 The Public Finance Act prohibits the Bank of Japan from buying government bonds directly.
 Nevertheless, according to the provision, it is allowed to buy when the National Diet approves the bill.
-These regulations result from reflection that the Bank of Japan brought about violent inflation by their public bond purchases during the period from before to just after the War.
+These regulations result from realization that the Bank of Japan brought about violent inflation by their public bond purchases during the period from before to just after the Pacific War.